Visualizing Privacy-Relevant Data Flows in Android Applications: Evaluation

 \section{Evaluation}

-In Sections~\ref{approach} and \ref{impl}, we introduced SliceViz, a web-based tool that analyzes an Android app by slicing all privacy-relevant data sources detected in the app's source code.
-Next, we evaluate SliceViz in a user study to answer the following research questions:
+In Section~\ref{rq}, we defined our broad research question, which explores how program slicing and visualization can be combined to help developers understand data protection in Android apps.
+In Sections~\ref{approach} and \ref{impl}, we introduced SliceViz, a web-based tool that operationalizes this combination by slicing privacy-related data sources and visualizing their flows in the app code.
+To evaluate how this combination supports developers in practice, we conducted a user study that addresses the following research questions:

 \textit{RQ1.
 To what extent does SliceViz help developers understand data protection in Android apps?}